sboesebeck/morphium/docs/howtos/poppydb-deployment.md

 This is a task-oriented, step-by-step guide to running PoppyDB in production.
-For the full feature reference (all CLI flags, replica-set internals, admin command support, performance numbers) see **[PoppyDB](../poppydb.md)** — this page only covers *how to get from a bare JAR to a securely configured, monitored, backed-up production instance*, in order.
+For the full feature reference (all CLI flags, replica-set internals, admin command support, performance numbers) see **[PoppyDB](../poppydb.md)** — this page only covers *how to get from a bare JAR to a securely configured, monitored, backed-up production instance*, in order, ending in a [Best Practices Checklist](#9-best-practices-checklist) to review before launch.

 Read this if you're deploying PoppyDB as a message broker or cache/session store (see [PoppyDB § Use Cases](../poppydb.md#use-cases)).
 If you only need it for tests or CI, the defaults